Christian teenage dating. No big deal. That is until YOUR teen starts dating. That’s when everything changes.

 3. Third, kids who embrace a faith know they don’t want to have sex before marriage because it is wrong, and it will hurt their relationship with God and their parents.

 I want to encourage you to consider developing your faith now.
 And developing an open and honest relationship with your child.
-Don’t wait until you have a teen to start talking about teen dating.
+Don’t wait until you have a teen to start talking about Christian teenage dating.
 Start early when talking to your kids about faith.

 It is important to plant those seeds early in your child’s heart.
 Preaching at them won’t work.
 Faith has to be a lifestyle of living biblically as a family.